syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Use-alternate-font-without-installing).

 ### Modify the exiting fallback fonts

 The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a Word document to PDF.